jimgodden/Azure_Networking_Labs/Azure_DNS_Sandbox/readme.md

  - Visual Studio Code
  - Python3

-Hub and Spoke Virtual Machines can be accessed via Bastion.
+Hub, Spoke, and On Prem Virtual Machines can be accessed via Bastion.

 OnPrem-WinDns is running as a Windows DNS Server.
 It is hosting zone "contoso.com." with an A Record that resolves to 10.100.0.5

-Hub-WinDns0 and Hub-WinDns1 are running as DNS Servers.
+Hub-WinDns is running as a DNS Server.
+However, nothing is configured to use it by default.
+Can be swapped with the Private Resolver.
-They are forwarding all queries received to 168.63.129.16
+It is forwarding all queries received to 168.63.129.16.

 Spoke-WinIis is running as a Web Server.
 The Website can be reached at https://spoke-winiis.azure-contoso.com from either the Hub DNS Virtual Machines.
 Note: The domain name will change if you alter the parameter "privateDNSZone_Name".

+All Virtual Machines with either Client or Clien in the name can be used for testing DNS and connectivity.

 ## Infrastructure